tomgriffiths-net/communicator/README.md

 # communicator
-This is a package for PHP-CLI.
+This is a package for PHP-CLI that provides communication functions.

 # Use
 To use this program in your own project: